Limited Information Maximum Likelihood and K-Class Estimation

 EViews identifies the LIML estimation procedure, along with the choice of covariance matrix type and the list of instruments in the header.
 This information is followed by the usual coefficient, t-statistics, and asymptotic p-values.

-The standard summary statistics reported at the bottom of the table are computed using the formulae outlined in “Summary Statistics”.
+“Summary Statistics”.
 Along with the standard statistics, the LIML minimum eigenvalue is also reported, if the estimation type was LIML.